Social Engineering Red Flags

 • Someone who initiated contact with you is trying to get you to download software, especially software like TeamViewer, AnyDesk, and similar software that allows remote access.

-• A company reaches out to and asks you to click a link or button and update, check, or verify your account information.
+• A company reaches out and asks you to click a link or button and update, check, or verify your account information.

 Where to look: